rpiceage/ff-adventure-game/.amazonq/resources/req.md

 - Effect mechanics:
   - PASSIVE action type - applied automatically when entering chapter
   - Stores attackModifier and descriptive text
-  - Applied to next battle action in same chapter
+  - Applied to next battle encountered (can be in same or different chapter)
   - Modifier added to hero's attack strength calculation
-  - Effect cleared after battle completes
+  - Effect cleared only after battle completes
+  - Effect persists across chapter navigation and save/load operations
   - Can be combined with battle's built-in modifier field
 - Effect usage:
   - Useful for items/events that temporarily boost combat ability
-  - Example: magic amulet that helps in specific battle
+  - Example: magic amulet obtained in one chapter helps in battle in another chapter
-  - Effect persists until battle starts (not cleared by navigation)
+  - Effect remains active until consumed by a battle
 - Implementation:
   - GameController stores nextBattleAttackModifier and nextBattleEffectText
   - BattleUI applies effect when battle starts
   - Effect cleared after battle via clearNextBattleEffect()
+  - Effect state saved and restored with game saves

 ## UI Architecture
 - Separation of concerns between main window and feature-specific UI